-Academic studies at the outset of the pandemic identified conjunctivitis as a secondary symptoms in about 10 to 15 per cent of COVID-19 cases, he said.
+Academic studies at the outset of the pandemic identified conjunctivitis as a secondary symptom in about 10 to 15 percent of COVID-19 cases, he said.

 Since then, scientists have gained a greater knowledge of how the virus can transmit through and affect the body’s mucous membrane system, of which the conjunctiva — the clear, thin membrane that covers the front surface of the eye — is an extension.

 While the finding provides important new health information for the public, it also makes eye exams more complicated for ophthalmologists and staff, the researchers noted.